 Onto All Devices: You can download bread formulas created by fellow BreadStormers, import these formulas into your BreadStorm, and scale them for your own baking.
 Formulas come as .bun files, BreadStorm's native format.

 BreadStorm is a young technology, and you may well be among the first to use it.
 If you like BreadStorm, please encourage your bread-baking friends and colleagues to try it, too.

 It all started in our kitchen in Stockholm, Sweden in 2008.
 We were baking more and more of our own bread, in an ever-expanding repertoire, and we needed a tool to help us get the most out of our bread formulas, while minimizing distraction.
 Finding no well designed, out-of-the-box solution, we decided to create one.

 As our interest in bread-baking deepened, so did our desire to spend time with fellow bakers—with whom we could exchange knowledge and experience—and who would taste our bread and give us feedback.
-The summer of 2010 saw us relocate to Chicago, USA, and a few months later we started Chicago Amateur Bread Bakers, a meetup that brings bread bakers together in-person to learn from one another.
-We continue to organize Chicago Amateur Bread Bakers today.
-Online, Dado serves as co-host of #BreadChat each month, and Jacqueline serves as moderator of the chat, which brings bakers around the world together to discuss technical aspects of bread baking.
+In the summer of 2010 we relocated to Chicago, USA.
+A few months later we started (the since retired) Chicago Amateur Bread Bakers group to bring local bread bakers together to learn from one another.
+The in-person meetings of Chicago Amateur Bread Bakers inspired #BreadChat, which runs to this day every third Wednesday on Twitter.
+Jacqueline moderates the chat, which brings bakers around the world together to discuss technical aspects of bread baking.

 Developing BreadStorm was a 10,000-hour undertaking.
 Much of the work was research and trial-and-error, as we broke new ground: We're the first team to tackle making interactive bread formulas available to bakers, regardless of their background or training.